the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab6_functions/_index.md

 left(120)
 ```

-Sometimes we want to talk about how many times a code block should run, or whether it should run at all.
+Sometimes we decide how many times a code block should run, or whether it should run at all.
 Consider this code, which will draw a triangle:

 ```python